 - During the first week of intragastric balloon therapy, a majority of patients will develop some form of gastrointestinal symptoms due to gastric accommodation to the balloon.
 The combination of a proton pump inhibitor, an antiemetic, and an anticholinergic helps most patients through the first week of therapy, after which time the symptoms greatly diminish.
 Serious adverse events (including death) can, but rarely, occur during intragastric balloon therapy and can be minimized by thorough patient education, closely monitoring for complications, timely balloon removal, and adequate training of endoscopists performing the procedure.

 - Regaining of lost weight is a common problem in treating obesity.
-After intragastric balloon therapy, behavior modification (diet, exercise, lifestyle changes) should be continued to minimize subsequent weight gain.
-Additional adjunctive measures to sustain or augment weight loss after intragastric balloon therapy include weight loss medications, repeated balloon therapy after at least a one-month “balloon holiday,” balloon volume adjustment (eg, with Spatz), or bariatric surgery.
+After intragastric balloon therapy, behavior modification (diet, exercise, healthy sleeps habits, lifestyle changes) should be continued to minimize subsequent weight gain.
+Additional adjunctive measures to sustain or augment weight loss after intragastric balloon therapy include weight loss medications, administered by a gastroenterologist, repeated balloon therapy after at least a one-month “balloon holiday,” balloon volume adjustment (eg, with Spatz), or bariatric surgery.

 Source: Uptodate ®

 In our weight loss clinic, we follow closely our patients after balloon placement.
 The patients see our registered dietitian often in order to learn how to modify their diet habits.
 In some cases, we help them achieve their goals by also adding FDA appetite suppressant medications into their regimen.